inpout-marcel/slack-bot-quotastic/README.md

 - **"Invalid auth"**: Your SLACK_BOT_TOKEN is wrong
 - **"Signature verification failed"**: Your SLACK_SIGNING_SECRET is wrong
 - **"Cannot connect to Slack"**: Your SLACK_APP_TOKEN is wrong

+### Slash command not working
+If `/quote` doesn't appear when you type it:

+1. **Check Socket Mode is enabled**:
+   - Go to your app settings at api.slack.com
+   - Click "Socket Mode" in sidebar
+   - Make sure it's toggled ON

+2. **Reinstall the app**:
+   - Go to "OAuth & Permissions"
+   - Click "Reinstall to Workspace"
+   - Authorize again

+3. **Check Slash Commands**:
+   - Go to "Slash Commands" in sidebar
+   - Verify `/quote` is listed there
+   - If not, the manifest didn't apply correctly

+4. **Wait and refresh**:
+   - Slash commands can take 3-5 minutes to propagate
+   - Try refreshing Slack (Cmd/Ctrl + R)
+   - Try in a different channel or DM

+5. **Check app is running**:
+   - In Glitch, check logs show "⚡️ Quotastic is running!"
+   - Look for any connection errors

 ## Updating Your Bot on Glitch